How Range Analysis Works

-In the Collect Ranges section of the toolstrip, select Derived Ranges as the method of range collection.
-This button configures the model to collect ranges using idealized floating-point data types.
+Under Range Collection Mode, select Derived ranges as the method of range collection.
+This configures the model to collect ranges using idealized floating-point data types.

 Click Prepare to have the Fixed-Point Tool check the system under design for compatibility with the conversion process and report any issues found in the model.

 Checks the model against fixed-point guidelines.